-Minimum Technology Requirements: computer or laptop and calculator
+Minimum Technology Requirements: laptop or computer for online homework, graphing calculator

-Required Computer Literacy Skills: google and chrome extensions
+Required Computer Literacy Skills: none

-Course Structure and Overview: This is a 16-week embedded dual credit course designed for students who are concurrently enrolled in both a high school trigonometry class and the college-level class.
+Course Structure and Overview: This is a 16-week embedded dual credit course designed for students who are concurrently enrolled in both a high school precalculus class and the college-level class.
 The course is managed with information and activities that are posted on the Blackboard Learning Management System.
 A typical class involves general participation by all students in discussions regarding mathematical principles and procedures being studied.
 Students are required to complete online homework in addition to in-class quizzes, projects, and exams.
 It is very important students keep up with course materials and assignments since this is a college-level course.
 Students are expected to complete all assignments by due dates.